FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 The `App::Link` system needs to be adapted to support exposed properties.
 Links already adopt the properties of the object they link to.
 Links need to be aware of exposed properties and trigger a recompute via the variant extension.
-The link system is complex code, but with these changes to it, the link system will get more code review and the inner workings become more known within the FreeCAD developer community.
+The link system is complex code, but with the anticipated changes to it, the link system will get more code review and the inner workings become more known within the FreeCAD developer community.

 ### Backwards Compatibility